nickofc/Backynet/README.md

 [![latest version](https://img.shields.io/nuget/v/Backynet)](https://www.nuget.org/packages/Backynet) [![preview version](https://img.shields.io/nuget/vpre/Backynet)](https://www.nuget.org/packages/Backynet/absoluteLatest) [![downloads](https://img.shields.io/nuget/dt/Backynet)](https://www.nuget.org/packages/Backynet) [![100 - commitow](https://img.shields.io/badge/100%20-commitow-lightgreen.svg)](https://100commitow.pl)

-// todo - nuget

-// todo - description
+Backynet is a library designed for performing background tasks such as sending emails or processing large files.
+It focuses on high performance, is built around the .NET ecosystem, and utilizes all its latest features.

+Every task added to the queue is guaranteed "at least once delivery", so you don't have to worry about data loss.
+The library's architecture allows for easy addition of new nodes by specifying the same connection string.
+Because jobs are serialized, they can be executed on any of the available nodes.

 # Installation

 Backynet is available on NuGet.
-Install the provider package corresponding to your target database or message broker.
+Install the provider package corresponding to your target database or message broker (In development, only PostgreSql is supported).
-See the list of providers in the docs for additional databases.

 ```bash
 dotnet add package Backynet.PostgreSql